 When you’re refinancing your student loan, you don’t have to stick to this time frame.
-This is the beauty of refinancing as well as part of the magic behind how to pay off student loans: you can negotiate.
+This is the beauty of refinancing as well as part of the magic behind how to pay off your student loan balance: you can negotiate.

-If your goal is to pay off student loans fast, you can settle on a shorter repayment term with your refinance company of 5 years or less.
+If your goal is to pay off student loans fast, you can settle on a shorter repayment plan with your refinance company of 5 years or less.